WANdisco/wandisco-documentation-ldm/docs/installation.md

    1. Restart the LiveData Migrator service to make any configuration changes live:
       `service livedata-migrator restart`

-## Installing Hive Migrator
+### HiveMigrator

-By default, Hive Migrator is installed alongside LiveData Migrator.
-But if you are running a previous version of LiveData Migrator that did not come with Hive Migrator or want to install Hive Migrator manually, you may install it with the following steps:
+ By default, the LiveData Migrator installation package automatically includes HiveMigrator.

+ If you have already installed a previous version of LiveData Migrator that did not include HiveMigrator, uninstall the old version and install the new LiveData Migrator package (that includes HiveMigrator).
-### Installing Hive Migrator for UI

-1. Download and run the `hivemigrator-1.0.0-SNAPSHOT-XXX` *rpm* or *deb* package, depending on your operating system

-### Installing Hive Migrator for CLI

-1. Download and run the `livedata-migrator-cli-1.0.0-xxx_all` *rpm* or *deb* package, depending on your operating system

-In both cases, running the package will install Hive Migrator and run it upon completion.

 ## Using LiveData Migrator